Professor Terry Keiser

 Office of the President

 Ohio Northern has made several significant strides in sustainability, and currently is making considerable efforts to realize the full benefits of a comprehensive approach to sustainability at the University.
 Powered by what the University has already accomplished, ONU is poised for future growth in several areas of sustainability, alternative energy and environmental stewardship.
 As ONU approaches its 150th anniversary in 2021, sustainable practices are being explored and implemented to be better stewards of our environmental, energy, and financial resources.

 FOR THE BEES — The grassy area surrounding the retention basin on the south side of campus between the president’s home and Stadium View Apartments will soon see a bee-friendly makeover.
-This section of land will be transformed into a wetland area featuring natural vegetation (i.e., wildflowers and small flowering trees) with a focus on providing a perfect habitat for bees.
+This section of land will be transformed into a prairie area featuring natural vegetation (i.e., wildflowers and small flowering trees) with a focus on providing a perfect habitat for bees.
 Seeding this former grassy space will eliminate the need for mowing, thereby reducing the University’s use of gasoline and polluting lawn mowers.
-Funded by a federal grant, the work is scheduled to be completed by the first week in May.
+The work was funded in part by a federal grant.

 AFFINITY GARDENS IS UP AND GROWING — The Affinity Gardens project has transformed the green space of ONU’s Affinity Village residence community into a modern-day victory garden where student organization-adopted raised garden beds are growing fresh organic produce for the Ada community.
 Vegetables harvested from the garden are donated to the Ada Food Pantry and the ReStore Community Center, complementing and supplementing the nonperishable food items these agencies provide to the community members they serve.